mockery/mockery/README.markdown

 $obj = new \MyNamespace\Foo;

 ...will actually generate a mock object.
-This is done by replacing the real class with an alias mock, as with mocking public methods.
-The alias will import its expectations from the original mock of that type (note that the original is never verified and should be ignored after its expectations are setup).
+This is done by replacing the real class with an instance mock (similar to an alias mock), as with mocking public methods.
+The alias will import its
+expectations from the original mock of that type (note that the original is never verified and should be ignored after its expectations are setup).
 This lets you intercept instantiation where you can't simply inject a replacement object.